facebookresearch/spdl/docs/source/migration/why.rst

 1. *Onboarding Cost*
-    Although we are working to make the onboarding easier, since SPDL involves paradigm shift (from subprocess-based parallelism to thread-based parallelism, and from object-oriented composition to functional composition), it is inevitable to require some changes on the model training code.
+    Although we are working to make the onboarding easier, since SPDL involves paradigm shift (from sub-process-based parallelism to thread-based parallelism, and from object-oriented composition to functional composition), it is inevitable to require some changes on the model training code.